Immigrant Justice Corps - Justice Fellow FAQs

 How does the application process work?

-There is an online application for Justice Fellows (law graduates) which will be open from mid-September 2017 through early November 2017.
+There is an online application for Justice Fellows (law graduates) which will be open from mid-September 2017 through November 14, 2017.
 Applicants must submit a résumé, transcript, two letters of recommendation, and write two essays.
 Applications are reviewed by a selection committee and IJC staff.
 Selected applicants will interview in late November 2017 to early December 2017, and Justice Fellows will be selected and matched with partnering host organizations by the end of December 2017 or early January 2018.
 All Fellows start training with IJC the first week of September 2018.

 Do all Justice Fellows have to take the New York Bar?

 Generally, yes.
 However, we may be able to accommodate requests by fellows to not take the New York Bar exam.
 It depends on the host organization placement.
 Many of our host organizations work with children on Special Immigrant Juvenile Status (“SIJS”) petitions, which require appearances in State Court.
 If the organization, you are placed with regularly does SIJS you will need to take the Bar of that state.
-However, if you work for an organization that only works on asylum cases, it may be possible for your to take the Bar exam of a different state.
+However, if you work for an organization that only works on asylum cases, it may be possible for you to take the Bar exam of a different state.

 Will Immigrant Justice Corps sponsor me for a green card or skilled worker visa?